cloudberry-contrib/cbcopy/README.md

 cbcopy relies on the "COPY ON SEGMENT" command of the database, so it has specific version requirements for the database.

 - `GPDB 4.x` - A minimum of GPDB version 4.3.17 or higher is required.
 If your version does not meet this requirement, you can upgrade to GPDB 4.3.17.
-- `GPDB 5.x` - cbcopy is compatible with all versions of GPDB 5.x.
+- `GPDB 5.x` - A minimum of GPDB version 5.1.0 or higher is required.
+If your version does not meet this requirement, you can upgrade to GPDB 5.1.0.
 - `GPDB 6.x` - cbcopy is compatible with all versions of GPDB 6.x.
+- `GPDB 7.x` - cbcopy is compatible with all versions of GPDB 7.x.
 - `CBDB 1.x` - cbcopy is compatible with all versions of CBDB 1.x.

 ### Migration Modes